 \section{Preliminaries and Problem Statement}

+Throughout this paper, we index elements of vectors and matrices by subscripts and enumerate vectors or matrices by superscripts in parentheses to avoid confusion with the exponentiation of a variable.
+For instance, $A\^k_{ij}$ is the element of the $\th{i}$ row and $\th{j}$ column of the $\th{k}$ matrix $A\^k$.
 We first recall the representation of a zonotope.
-Throughout this paper, we index elements of vectors and matrices by subscripts and enumerate vectors or matrices by superscripts in parentheses to avoid confusion with the exponentiation of a variable.
-For instance $A\^k_{ij}$ is the element of the $\th{i}$ row and $\th{j}$ column of the $\th{k}$ matrix $A\^k$.